Ambush Marketing or Ambush Advertising: How to Do It Right

 Direct ambush marketing is when a brand intentionally inserts itself into an event to compete with official sponsors.
 This often involves predatory tactics (directly challenging a sponsor), coattail ambushing (riding on event publicity), self-ambushing (when official sponsors break their own rules), or trademark infringement (unauthorised use of event marks).

-One of the most famous examples is the rivalry between American Express and Visa.
-During the Winter Olympics, Visa was the official sponsor, but American Express ran ads suggesting that viewers didn’t need a Visa to travel, indirectly linking itself to the event.
+- The Example: One of the most famous examples is the rivalry between American Express and Visa.
+During the Winter Olympics, Visa was the official sponsor, but American Express ran ads suggesting that viewers didn't need a Visa to travel, indirectly linking itself to the event.
 Many audiences associated Amex with the Olympics, despite Visa paying for sponsorship rights.
-This case highlights how direct ambush tactics can confuse or divert consumer attention, often delivering strong brand exposure at the expense of official partners.
+This highlights how direct ambush tactics can confuse or divert consumer attention, delivering strong brand exposure at the expense of official partners.

 Indirect Ambush Marketing